Skip to content

 Method 2: SaaS Migration Tools

-Self-service tools (like Help Desk Migration) provide a web-based wizard that connects to both platforms and transfers data automatically.
+Self-service tools (like Help Desk Data Migration) provide a web-based wizard that connects to both platforms and transfers data automatically.

 Strengths: